tomkralidis/tomkralidis/README.md

 - ☀️ ❄️ ☁️  I'm a Senior Geospatial Architect ✏️📏 📐with the Meteorological Service of Canada (Toronto, Ontario, Canada) 🇨🇦
+- I'm a senior architect of [WIS2](https://wmo.int/wis-20)  and lead various WMO activities on data, metadata, APIs, and FOSS implementation 🇺🇳
 - 🎓 I am a geographer by training and hold a Masters degree in Geographic Information Systems from Carleton University (Ottawa, Ontario, Canada) 🇨🇦
   - 🏫 My [research/dissertation](https://kralidis.ca/gis/masters/thesis) focused on Geospatial Web Services and Geospatial Data Infrastructure
 - 🗺️ I'm interested in geospatial data sharing, software and standards
 - 🤓 I am a longtime contributor to [OGC](https://ogc.org) standards
 - I contribute to numerous FOSS projects in the geospatial Python sphere, such as [pycsw](https://pycsw.org), [pygeoapi](https://pygeoapi.io), [QGIS MetaSearch](https://docs.qgis.org/latest/en/docs/user_manual/plugins/core_plugins/plugins_metasearch.html)
-- I participate in various WMO activities in support of weather/climate/water [data exchange](https://community.wmo.int/activity-areas/wis/wis2-implementation)
 - I am the [2024 Recipient of the Sol Katz Award for Geospatial Free and Open Source Software](https://www.osgeo.org/foundation-news/tom-kralidis-receives-the-2024-sol-katz-award)
 - I am an [OSGeo](https://osgeo.org) Charter Member, and currently serve on the [Board of Directors](https://www.osgeo.org/about/board/)